aabdelfattah/alhaitham-hardware/README.md

 - The project is based on the ALTERA DE2-115 FPGA kit and the TRDB-D5M camera.

-- The current repository includes the hardware files only, software files will be uploaded to another repository.
+- The current repository includes the hardware files only, software files can be found at [al-haitham software repo](https://github.com/aabdelfattah/alhaitham-software "alhaitham-software").

 - Check pdf/project-doc.pdf for more technical details and block diagrams.